MBKwon/MBObjectPoolManager/README.md

 ## Usage

-You can get object to use.
-Just call this method. automatically return object in unused object array.
-If unused object array is empty, return a new object.
+You can get object to reuse it.
+Just call this method. automatically return object in unused object from a object pool.
+If the object pool is empty, it would return a new object.

 ```objective-c